MinecraftForge/Documentation/docs/gettingstarted/index.md

 #### Mod Id Replacement

-Replace all occurrences of `examplemod`, including [`mods.toml` and the main mod file][structuring] with the mod id of your mod.
+Replace all occurrences of `examplemod`, including [`mods.toml` and the main mod file][modfiles] with the mod id of your mod.
 This also includes changing the name of the file you build by setting `archivesBaseName` (this is typically set to your mod id).

 ```gradle
 // In some build.gradle